-This program layers on this existing deferral and establishes interest relief Interest-free payments on deferred Delevelopment charges payments may be deferred for eligible development applications with accrued interest, for the development of new affordable rental or affordable ownership dwelling units.
+This program layers on this existing deferral and establishes interest relief on deferred development charges payments for eligible development applications, for the development of new affordable rental dwelling units.

-- Rental residential Bbuildings or structures in accordance with the DCA, 1997 (4 or more units) with 75 units or more, where greater of one unit or 3010% of units are affordable either rental units or ownership as defined in accordance with the DCA, 1997 Bulletin, secured through an agreement with the City. - The owner has or will enter into an agreement with the City for the exemption of development charges for the affordable ownership or affordable rental units in accordance with the City's Development Charges By-law. - May be stacked with other programs.
+- Rental residential buildings or structures in accordance with the DCA, 1997 (4 or more units), where greater than one unit or 10% of units are affordable rental units as defined in accordance with the DCA, 1997 Bulletin, secured through an agreement with the City. - May be stacked with other programs.

-Up to 100% of the interest on of the deferred development charges may be waived deferred for up to 2 years.
+Up to 100% of the interest on deferred development charges may be waived.

-Development charge interest payments for eligible projects may be waived. deferred up to 2 years, with accrued interest.
+Development charge interest payments for eligible projects may be waived.